Squamto/Zig-ImGui/README.md

 ```

 Nullability and array-ness of pointer parameters is hand-tuned by the logic in pointer_rules.py.
 If you find any incorrect translations, please open an issue.

-## Running the examples

-This project also contains some example backends in the examples/ folder, which have been ported to Zig.
-You may want to vendor the `impl` files into your project for a quick start.
-To run the examples in-place, use
-- `zig build example_glfw_opengl3`
-- `zig build example_glfw_vulkan`

-See build.zig for more information on how the examples are built.

 ## Generating new bindings